BhawickJain/raspberry-cluster/README.md

 # Raspberry Pi Compute Cluster

-For Christmas 2023 :christmas_tree:, so I decided to treat myself with creating a Raspberry Pi Cluster.
-This repository documents my experience building it, and the fun I have been up with it.
+For Christmas 2023 :christmas_tree:, I decided to treat myself with creating a Raspberry Pi Cluster.
+This repository documents my experience building it, and the fun I have been up to.

 Please see pages: